-News from the Committee on Charms, Charmers and Charming by Jonathan Roper, School of English, University of Leeds, UK
+News from the Committee on Charms, Charmers and Charming

 In May 2007 we had a very pleasant and scholarly conference in Pécs, Hungary.
 For more information, see the report elsewhere in this issue.
 I can simply observe that one sign of the growth in interest in charms studies (albeit quantitative) is that whereas London 2003 was a 1-day conference, and London 2005 a two day conference, Pécs 2007 lasted three.
 Our next conference won't be a four-dayer however - instead we plan to hold a oneday charms studies symposium in Tartu on May 9th this year.
 Papers are particularly sought on 'encounter charms', i.e. those charms which contain a narrative in which a healing power or an evil spirit is met with.
 See the call in this issue for more details.
 We also intend to have a number of sessions on charms, charmers and charming during the main ISFNR meeting in Athens in 2009.